How to use a jigsaw safely

 Super smooth cutting

-Jigsaws cut on the upward stroke and therefore splintering is not unusual.
-If you really want to ensure you’re getting best possible finish, choose a slower blade with more teeth or purchase a specialist downward cutting blade.
+A jigsaw cuts on the upward stroke.
+That’s why splintering is not unusual.
+If you really want to make sure you’re getting the best possible finish, use a slower blade with more teeth or buy a specialist downward cutting blade.

 Choose the right blade!

 We might be repeating ourselves – but we can’t say it enough.
 Use an appropriate blade for the material and task at hand.
 If you skipped our “How to choose a jigsaw blade” section, please go back and have a quick read.
 It’s so important to know how to use a jigsaw more effectively.

 Our in-house experts are always on hand to help you make the most of your new power tools – and how best to use a new jigsaw.
 If you have any questions or need any further advice about which corded or portable jigsaw is right for you, get in touch today.